hzFishy/UnrealNotes/content/Other/Learn/Unreal Engine learning speedrun.md

 > [!warning]
 > - Breakpoints placed on event nodes won't be triggered.
 > - You can only place breakpoints on impure nodes.
+> - Depending on your hardware, UE can crash if you keep it paused to long on one breakpoint

 > [!Info] More
 > More about the breakpoint features [here](https://dev.epicgames.com/documentation/en-us/unreal-engine/blueprint-debugging-example-in-unreal-engine)